Quality standard

 Denominator – the number of adults approaching the end of their life.

 Data source: Data can be collected from information recorded locally by healthcare professionals and provider organisations, for example, from patient records and palliative care registers.
-The National Audit of Care at the End of Life measures the number of people with an advance care plan on arrival at their final admission to hospital.
+The National Audit of Care at the End of Life: dying in hospital measures the number of people whose case notes have documented evidence that they participated in personalised care and support planning (advance care planning) conversations.

 b) Proportion of adults approaching the end of their life whose documented advance care plan takes into account their holistic needs assessment.